Podcastindex-org/podcast-namespace/README.md

    (optional | multiple)

    This element allows for listing different contact methods for the podcast owner.
-This could be for general feedback, advertising inquiries, abuse reports, etc.
+This could be for general feedback, advertising inquiries, abuse reports, etc.  Only one element of each "type" is allowed.

    All attributes are required.